theNestruo/z80-asm-meter-vscode/README.md

     * `right` (default): Right side of the status bar.
     * `rightmost`: Rightmost position of the status bar.

-#### Instructions
+#### Status bar settings: Instructions

 * `z80-asm-meter.statusBar.showInstruction`: Shows the processed instruction in the status bar.
 Useful to check if the extension is mistaking instructions.

     Disabled by default.

 * `z80-asm-meter.statusBar.instructionIcon`: The icon to identify the instruction in the status bar.
 Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.

     Defaults to: `$(code)`.

-#### Timings
+#### Status bar settings: Timings

 * `z80-asm-meter.statusBar.timingsIcon`: The icon to identify the timings in the status bar.
 Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.

     Defaults to: `$(watch)`.

 * `z80-asm-meter.statusBar.totalTimings`: Shows [total timing calculations](#total-timing-calculations) in the status bar.